 Your Path Forward at Synergy

 Before we begin: We order labs to evaluate kidney function, liver health, and thyroid status.
 We dig into your medical history, previous weight loss attempts, and current medications.
-We assess whether you’re metabolically and psychologically ready for this intervention.
+We assess whether you’re metabolically and psychologically ready for this kind of intervention.

 Ready to Have the Conversation?